alam-ora/oracle-pgx/visualize-graphviz/content.md

 In this lab, you will use the graph loaded at run time in the previous lab using Graph Shell.

+Estimated Lab Time : 15 minutes

+### Objectives

+- Run Pagerank algorithm on the retail dataset for Recommendations
+- Analyze the results using the GraphViz client

 ## **STEP 1**: Compute PageRank

 Before attempting any visualizations with GraphViz, let's run a Page Rank algorithm to gather additional knowledge about the retail graph.